chtnnh/qindia-qbi/_posts/2022-12-14-introduction-to-quantum-computing.md

 So to understand that here is an example

 **Light consists of photons.
 A single photon is a discrete packet of light which cannot be broken down in smaller quantities.
 Light can be quantified as a given amount of these discrete packets.
-Hence, these photons represent the quantum of light that can be propapagated from one point in space to another.**
+Hence, these photons represent the quantum of light that can be propapagated from one point in space to another .“A single photon is a discrete packet of light which cannot be broken down in smaller quantities.
+Light is can be quantified as a given amount of these discrete packets.”
+Just to make it explicit that the photon is actually the minimum quantity that is discussed..**

-> Note; We will be adding some images with explanation for the bold senetences part
+> Note; We will be adding some images with explanation for the bold sentences part

 Quantum computing is focused on developing computational technology based on the principles of Quantum Mechanics.